 Navigate the swiftly evolving landscape of workplaces and workspaces

-With Savills World Research and our companion publication Impacts, occupiers can explore a spectrum of evolving factors that are influencing global location strategies – from real estate costs, affordable housing and infrastructure investment to repurposing older building stock and limiting the impact of climate change.
-You’ll also see what cities are talent magnets, which global markets are experiencing the fastest growth, and how climate change and social value are influencing real estate planning, investment and decision-making.
+With Savills World Research and our companion publication Impacts, occupiers can explore a spectrum of evolving factors that are influencing global location strategies, the future of work, as well as real estate planning, investment and decision-making.

 For timely updates from Savills World Research.